There is a 100% placement rate for Family and Consumer Sciences Education graduates in teaching positions in the State of Georgia.

 Culinary.
 Introduce students to the wide variety of careers in the food service industry.
 Work with local food service establishments to arrange internships ensuring graduates have the skills they need to launch an exciting career in culinary arts.

-Family Financial Planning.
+Financial Planning.
 Prepare students to pursue a rewarding career helping consumers to make the most of their financial resources in jobs such as community educator, credit counselor, wealth manager, or Certified Financial Planner®.

 Interiors, Fashion, & Textiles.
 Inspire students to pursue a career in industries including the manufacture of textiles and apparel, residential interior design, and everything in between.